“The patent system…added the fuel of interest to the fire of genius, in the discovery and production of new and useful things”

 Americans (along with inventors from other nations seeking U.S. patents) produced hundreds of thousands of patent models during a “golden age” of American innovation in the 1800s.
 The Patent Office retained submitted models during this period and exhibited them to large public audiences in the grand galleries of Washington D.C.’s Patent Office Building.
 Visitors to these galleries were treated to a dazzling display of inventions by their fellow citizens—inventions that spanned industries, were produced by inventors from all walks of life, and embodied inspiring stories of ingenuity and entrepreneurship.

 Many of these unique artifacts of invention did not survive the nineteenth century.
 Devastating Patent Office fires in 1836 and 1877 destroyed or damaged more than 100,000 models.
 In 1893, the models were removed from the Patent Office and placed in storage.
 In the early twentieth century, the Commerce Department gradually disposed of the patent model collection; some models were returned to the descendants of the inventors, approximately 10,000 were accessioned by the Smithsonian Institution, and the remaining models were sold at auction.

 Beginning in 1990, two far-sighted collectors, Alan and Ann Rothschild, began to acquire and preserve these fascinating symbols of America’s invention heritage.
 Over 25 years, they created the world’s largest private collection of patent models.
 Hagley Museum & Library started collecting patent models in 1961.
 In 2015, the Rothschilds’ remarkable collection became a part of Hagley.

-Today, Hagley preserves and interprets more than 5,000 patent models and shares them with the public through exhibitions, media presentations, and public lectures.
+Today, Hagley preserves and interprets nearly 5,000 patent models and shares them with the public through exhibitions, media presentations, and public lectures.
 We invite you to explore current opportunities to view and learn about Hagley’s patent models, as well as to support our exciting work with these unique objects: